-A third option is if you’re buying off-the-shelf content you can buy it in-headset via the Oculus app store.
+A third option is if you’re buying off-the-shelf content you can buy it in-headset via the Meta app store.

-However, experiencing a VR project on a mobile phone is a bit like going to a burger bar and ordering a salad.
+Experiencing a VR project on a cheap headset is a bit like going to a burger bar and ordering a salad.
 You get part of the experience and feel relatively satisfied.
-But when you see other people getting their hands dirty with wagyu and wedges, you wish you’d fully committed and gone the whole hog.
+But when you see other people getting their hands dirty with wagyu and wedges, you wish you’d fully committed.

 5. How will you roll it out?